Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 It was a mess.
 I'm sorry I told you to use it.
 The old system is included in [the appendix](#appendix) if you're curious.

 The new system is great.
 I promise.
-I use it all the time :)
+I use it all the time :smiley:

 ## Bundle with Webpack
 Instead of using the old setup, I now think the best choice is to use a combination of Webpack and Babel.